 Lyrica may be taken with or without food.
+Lyrica is for oral use only.
 A graduated oral syringe and a Press-In Bottle Adapter (PIBA) are provided with the product.
 See section 6.6 for information on administration.

 4.3 Contraindications